 The most important people involved in the design of a great website are your clients, the end users.
 We make sure that our sites are easy to navigate, have minimal load time, and provide visitors with a plethora of useful resources and information.
 We keep usability in mind in every aspect of our work from brainstorming to design and development to follow up and site maintenance.

 A slick site with easy usability, a pleasing design and consistent themes will do effectively nothing if clients can't figure out how to contact you.
 A good design strategically incorporates easy access to your contact info whenever and wherever possible.
-We make is simple for viewers to get in touch so clients won't have to hunt to find your phone number, email address, etc.
+We make it simple for viewers to get in touch so clients won't have to hunt to find your phone number, email address, etc.

 Please contact us for more information about the design process or to set up a consultation.